KrishnaKEA/KODAK-SD1/readme.md

 to interact with our system, for example to see members, signup for events or post some comments in

-the discussions…they need to be logged in as member otherwise register themselves.
+the discussions…they need to be logged in as member, in other words, register themselves.